jasp-stats/jasp-desktop/Resources/Help/analyses/bffromtpairedsamples.md

 Paired Samples
 ==========================

-This function allows you to compute Bayes factor corresponding to an paired groups t-test using the classical *t* statistic.
+This function allows you to compute Bayes factor corresponding to a paired groups t-test using the classical *t* statistic.
 (Null hypothesis states that the population mean of the difference between paired observations equals 0) It can be used when you don't have access to full data set, but you do have the t statistic.

 Default Options